ncssm/morgantonscientific2025/papers/ramidi/article.md

 ### Methodology

-1. Find a sunny spot around noon on a sunny day to set up to record data
+1. Find a outdoor spot around noon on a sunny day to set up to record data
 2. Place solar panels on a table (keep them flat) such that they are right in the sun
 3. Connect the positive end of the voltage probe to the positive wire of the solar panel and the negative end of the voltage probe to the negative wire of the solar panel
 4. Repeat step 3 for the other two solar panels